 Could a vitamin D deficiency be causing chronic headaches?May 23rd, 2017

-A research paper published on May 3, 2017 in the journal of head and face pain, managed a control study.
-They discovered significantly lower vitamin D levels in adults with chronic tension type headaches in comparison to those without the condition.
+A research paper published on May 3, 2017 in the journal of head and face pain, managed a control study of 100 men and women who suffer from chronic tension headaches against 100 people who don’t.

 The examiners concluded, “vitamin D deficiency closely mimics chronic tension type headaches” they also suggest the beginning of intervention studies to decide whether vitamin D supplementation is an effective form of therapy.